 Note: This table presents the regression output from a two stage least squares regression using the Log(Hourly Wage) as a dependent variable.
 The instrument is described in section 3.2.
 Each observation is an employment contract.
 Log(Labor HHI) is the logarithm of the Herfindalh-Hirschman index for the labor market, as described in equation 2.2.
 A labor market is defined over a commuting zone, a 4-digit occupation, and through time quarters.
-Log(Revenues HHI) is the logarithm of the Herfindalh-Hirschman index for the product market.
+Log(Product HHI) is the logarithm of the Herfindalh-Hirschman index for the product market.
 It is defined as described in equation 2.4.
-The product market is defined over a commuting zone and through time quarters.
-Log(Revenues HHI) is the logarithm of the Herfindalh-Eirschman index for the product market.
-It is defined as described in equation 2.4.
 The product market is defined over a commuting zone and through at the industry level.
 There are two individual level control variables: gender (equal to one if the worker is a man, zero otherwise) and age (in years).
-There are two firm level control variables: Log(Value Added per Worker) and Log(Number of Employees).
+There are two firm level control variables: Log(Nalue Added per Worker) and Log(Number of Employees).
 The latter is the number of reported full-time equivalent number of workers in the firm over the year.
-The former is the log of total value added (revenues minus intermediary costs) over a year divided by the number of full-time equivalent employees.
-There are five different specifications: (i) with time, and effects, (ii) with time, occupation, and commuting zone fixed effects, (iii) with time and market fixed effects.
+The former is the log of total value added (revenues minus intermediary costs) over a year divided by the number of full-time equivalent number of frequences.
 The gender fixed-effect cannot be identified in specification (v).
 Labor and product market concentration is interacted with the mean industry unionization rate, recovered from the Enquête Réponse, 2011.
 The Temporary-Employment Industry was dropped because the reported unionization rate was only relevant to the permanent administrative staff of the temp agencies.
-The log-log specification lends itself to the following interpretation of the main coefficient of interest in column (5): ceteris pa
+The log-log specification was used because the data presents a linear relationship under this form.
+The log-log specification lends itself to the following interpretation of the main coefficient of interest in column (5): ceteris paribus and given a 10% unionization rate, a 10% increase in labor market concentration increases wages by approximately ($-0.00387 + 0.00129 \times 10$) $\times 0.01 = 0.0903$ %.
+As the model is just identified - with four endogenous variables and four instruments, over-identification test